2015 Applications are open!

 How It Works:

 Information you’ll need for your application: team name, team leader, contact information, harvest team members & e-mails (each team can bring a maximum of 6 people per harvest day, so the maximum number of harvest team members is 12).
-Plus a written or video submission in response to the prompt (detailed instructions included in the application).
+Plus a written or video submission in response to the prompts.

 Step 2: The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
 We love that this program is growing!